BowenLi1994/Shell-Toolkits/README.md

 # Shell-Toolkits
 This is a simple c program for the project 1, COP5570.
-The myshell.c will realize the simple functions in bash shell.
-The myls.c will realize the funtions like the command "ls -l".
+The **myshell.c** will realize the simple functions in bash shell.The **myls.c** will realize the funtions like the command "ls -l".

 You should type "make" to compile the .c files to get the execute files of myshell and myls.
 You can type "make clean" to clean up the files.

 ## myshell
 If you type the ./myshell to run the shell program.
 It has the following functions: